 Abstracts Requirements for all Submissions

-Length: Limit abstract to 350 words.
+Length: Limit abstract to 2500 characters.
 (Do not include the title and authors).

 Language: Abstracts must be in English.